-If this is my highest intention, it could be a logical consequence to become the best writer in the world.
+If this is my highest intention (or internal compass), it could be a logical consequence to become the best writer in the world.
 But more happens when I state my highest intention.
 All of a sudden, my ambition, goals, and sub-goals have only become replaceable resources to contribute to my highest intention.

 Instantly there are many more ambitions and goals to consider of how I organize my life in such a way that I contribute to my highest intention.
 For instance: